I just finished a quick weekend turn around of my rental property.

 For instance, what if your new tenants decide to put in a Tiny House on the large side yard, they then sublet the rooms in the Tiny House.
 Do you have provisions in your lease to protect you and discourage tenants from this type of behavior.
 You can also check with a lawyer if you are not comfortable with the language in the lease agreement.

-Once you create a separate email for your rental business, post the ad on Craigslist for a block of time, say three to four hours on a weekend.
+Once you create a separate email for your rental business, post the ad showing for a block of time, say three to four hours on a weekend.
 As tenants begin to email you, call them back to determine if they are really interested in your property and price, then setup 30 minute appointments for each prospective tenant.

 During the showing allow the tenants to check the house themselves, no need to hover around them.
 Answer questions if they ask, but there is no need to dig too deeply into their potential to rent the property, as your rental application and credit report will provide the data you need.